Prospective Applicants

 Expand below for more information.

 A minimum of 500 hours of paid or unpaid healthcare experience is required at the time of application.
-Healthcare experiences that involve direct patient care and exposure to other members of the healthcare team will be scored highest.
 Hours spent observing, volunteering, shadowing or as a requirement for an educational training program will all be counted toward the 500-hour minimum requirement.
 Healthcare hours/experience are subject to verification.
-A maximum of 4,000 hours will be scored

 The PA program values and encourages applicants to gain experience job shadowing PAs and other health professionals; however, this is not a requirement for admission.
 In particular, applicants who have opportunities to work with or shadow PAs in a variety of clinical settings and specialties will gain a better understanding of the responsibilities and scope of practice of the physician assistant.